 How many times have you heard this statement?
 Some may answer that a newborn baby needs very little aside from loving parents.
 But some of the simplest necessities cost the most: diapers, clothing, a car seat, and food.
-Join us over the next few weeks as we share some ideas for saving money on baby basics.
+This week we’ll be looking back at some old posts about saving on baby, whether it’s diapers, gear or food.

-First my diaper story… many of you know that I have twins.
-Thankfully they are 5 and out of diapers but my two year old is not there yet.
-For the twins I attempted cloth diapers out of sheer desperation and then I lost my mind (seriously).
-We weren’t couponing at the time so I did the next best thing always buying house brands.
-They did great but we spent a ton of money.
+I’ll start with my diaper story.
+Many of you know that I have twins.
+Thankfully, they have long been out of diapers, but when they were babies, I attempted cloth diapers out of sheer desperation and then seriously lost my mind.
+We weren’t couponing at the time, so I did the next best thing—always buying house brands.
+The diapers were fine, t but we spent a ton of money.
 The cheapest house brand I liked was still around $7.50 a pack and we could go through a pack a day!
-Currently though my two year old has it great.
-With coupons and store sales we usually end up with free diapers or at most paying less than $5 per pack for name brand diapers.
+As we continued having kids, I began combining coupons and store sales, and we usually ended up with free diapers or at most paying less than $5 per pack for name brand diapers.